 The respondent is a 15-year-old girl from Afghanistan.
 She was pushed back from Croatia to Bojna in Bosnia Herzegovina along with her mother (32 years old), father (39 years old), her two sisters (9 and 5 years old).
-The group with which she was trying her first game to reach the Europe Union was composed of 6 men, 5 women, and 4 minors including the respondent’s family.
-During their attempt to go on game, the group got lost somewhere in the mountains in Croatia after about 3 days of walking from the border between Bosnia- Herzegovina and Croatia.
+The group with which she was trying her first “game” to reach the Europe Union was composed of 6 men, 5 women, and 4 minors including the respondent’s family.
+During their attempt to go to the “game”, the transit group got lost somewhere in the mountains in Croatia after about 3 days of walking from the border between Bosnia- Herzegovina and Croatia.
 It was 1 p.m. when they were walking in a forest and were approached by 4 policemen and 1 policewoman all in dark blue uniforms with the Croatian flag sewed on them.
 One of the policemen had his face hidden by a balaclava.
-As for the description of the police uniform, it is most likely that these officers were part of the Croatian Intervention Police.
+According to the description of the respondent, the police officer could be part of the Croatian Intervention Police.

 As soon as the group was approached, it was surrounded by the officers who gave the group no possibility to speak.